varun-go/varun-go.github.io/_projects/neural-network-potential/01-intropost.md

 **Note:**
 Other cutoff functions can be used as well.
 For example, the [n2p2](https://compphysvienna.github.io/n2p2/) package which helps automate the training of neural network potentials using the BP symmetry functions has multiple [cutoff functions](https://compphysvienna.github.io/n2p2/api/cutoff_functions.html) to choose from.

+{% include figure
+  image_path="/assets/images/nnp_post_1/cutoff_functions.svg"
+  alt="A graph showing the two classes of cutoff functions mentioned in the text." caption="Visualization of two classes of cutoff function for a cutoff distance of 12 Bohr (~6.3 Angstroms)." width="25%" height="25%" title="Tooltip text when hovering"
+  %}

+The figure shows that the functions monotically decrease to zero at the cutoff distance.
+Both functions are continuous and differentiable, which is important for training the neural network.

 In accordance to reference \[1\](), the first ACSF is a sum of the cutoff functions for the neighbors of the central atom \(i\):